jusic/energiador/README.rst

 A simple energy draw meter for the Jolla phone / SailfishOS.
 It is currently a very crude hack, that just displays current energy draw.
-It does not work on the Sailfish SDK emulator since the paths are different.
+It does not currently work on the Sailfish SDK emulator since the energy sensor sysfs paths are different.

 The aim is to add graphing into the app.
 Contributions are welcome.